GutierrezJon/SimulatingDiceComparison/README.md

-# SimulatingDiceComparison
+# Simulating Dice Comparison
 In Mario F Triola's "Elementary Statistics," he mentioned there is a right way to simulated adding two dice and a wrong way.
-We shall look at each method in this simple project.
+When adding dice, the sum will always be between 2 and 12.
+But if we were to simulate that, would there be a difference between randomly generating two numbers from 1 through 6 and adding them versus randomly generating a number from 2 through 12?
+Do we expect the distrabution to be the same?
+We shall explore this question in this project.